DamingoNdiwa/hydrological-model-selection-bayes/README.md

-# HdromodSelectRephmc
+# Hydrological model selection with Bayes factors

-This repository contains code for the paper "xxxx".
-The requirement.txt file includes the Python packages used for the article.
+This repository contains code for the paper "Selecting a conceptual hydrological model using Bayes' factors computed with Replica Exchange Hamiltonian Monte Carlo".

+# Dependencies

+The code is compatible with Python 3.10 and the dependencies specified in the `requirements.txt` file.

+    pip install -r requirements.txt

 ## data
 Contains the data and scripts for preprocessing.

 ## gaussian-shells
 This folder has scripts for the Gaussian shell examples.

-1. First, run the scripts gaussian_shell.py, study_one.py, study_one20.py,
+1. First, run the scripts `gaussian_shell.py`, `study_one.py`, `study_one20.py`,
-   study_one30.py in any order and finally study_one_postprocess.py.
+   `study_one30.py` in any order and finally `study_one_postprocess.py`.
 2. The script study_one_postprocess.py needs to be run on HPC because many scripts run in parallel.
 3. The plotGaussianshell.py and Gaussian_nuts_mala_rephmc.py can be run in any order.